 As much as I love this recipe, I decided to give it my own twist for the holidays by spiking it.
 I had fun experimenting.

 First off, was Marshmallow Vodka.
 (Yes.there really is such a thing!).
 It was wonderful.
 But be warned, since it’s vodka it’s going to be a little stronger tasting.

 Another delicious liqueur to try is RumChata.
 This is a cream liqueur that is made with Caribbean rum, real dairy, vanilla, cinnamon, and other spices.
 As you can imagine, these flavors blend really well with the white hot chocolate.

 Finally, a splash of peppermint schnapps is another tasty addition.
 Peppermint is a traditional flavor of the season, and it goes really well with this recipe.
 Plus, you can garnish the whole drink with a candy cane to make it look picture perfect!

-You can get the recipe for these Peanut Butter Bars with Chocolate Ganache by clicking here.
+Again, you can get the recipe for this White Hot Chocolate here.